onvif/media-signing-framework/README.md

 *Copyright (C) 2024, ????*

-# Signed Media Framework
+# ONVIF Signed Media Framework
-This repository holds the framework code of the feature Media Signing.
-The Media Signing feature secures the video from tampering after signing by adding cryptographic signatures to the video.
-Each video frame is hashed and signatures are generated repeatedly based on these hashes using a private key set by the signer.
+This repository holds the framework code of the feature ONVIF Media Signing.
+The ONVIF Media Signing feature secures the video from tampering after signing by adding cryptographic signatures to the video.
+Each video frame is hashed and signatures are generated repeatedly based on these hashes, using a private key set by the signer.
 The signature data added to the video does not affect the video rendering.
 The data is added in a Supplemental Enhancement Information (SEI) NAL Unit of type "user data unregistered".
 This SEI has a UUID of `005bc93f-2d71-5e95-ada4-796f90877a6f` in hexadecimal.

-For a more detailed description of the Media Signing feature see the specification
+For a more detailed description of the ONVIF Media Signing feature see the specification
 TODO: ADD REFERENCE TO SPECIFICATION.

 ## File structure